-Kambaba Jasper | Stone from Madagascar
+Kambaba Jasper from Madagascar

-Many of the articles have repeatedly been plagiarised and each time the information is rewritten, more facts about the geological makeup of kambaba jasper are excluded or misunderstood.
-For this reason much of what you read about it is no longer accurate.
-After some digging I found an interesting forum thread which although quite old, talks about the stone in great detail.
+Many of the articles have repeatedly been plagiarised and each time the information is rewritten, more facts about the geological makeup of the stone are excluded or misinterpreted.
+After a significant amount of research I found an interesting thread in a forum which although quite old, talks about kambaba in great detail.
 It was started by someone who asked whether it was a stromatolite and the replies which cover several pages feature arguments both for and against.
-Having read it carefully I found the following comment particularly interesting:
+Having read the thread carefully I found the following comment particularly interesting;

 I’ve been sitting on my hands trying to stay out of this debate.
 There's a lot of hokum and claptrap kicking around concerning this material which has created considerable confusion.
 “Kambaba Jasper” is an invented name for what was hailed in the fringes of the lapidary world as a new material but it isn’t, it's a relatively newly-discovered exposure of an already known material.
 It has been studied by experts and isn’t stromatolitic or even sedimentary at least not in the samples that have been analysed.